 1 1/2 tablespoon sugar

 Put a small or medium pan (depends on the size you desire) over medium-high heat.
 When hot, brush lightly with melted butter.
 Put approx. 4 tablespoons of the batter into the pan and start tilting it to coat evenly immediately.
 Use a rubber or silicon spatula to check and carefully turn over the crepe when the bottom turns golden brown.
-Cook until the other side turns colors slightly.
-Repeat the same with the remaining batter and brush the pan with a little bit of butter if necesscary.
-It may take one or two try to determine the right amount of batter and time.

 the Orange Sauce